Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 3. Computer and information research scientist

 Overview: A computer and information research scientist develops and designs new ways to use and apply existing technological systems.
 They work with a variety of existing software and hardware to create new solutions for businesses and consumers alike.
 This job requires an intimate understanding of how technology functions and is developed, as well as the creativity to come up with new ideas for these functions.
-This role is projected to increase by 22% between 2020-2030.
+This role is projected to increase by 23% from 2022 to 2032.

 Job requirements: To become a computer and information research scientist, candidates will need a master’s degree in an applicable field like data science.
 A master’s degree will expose you to the concepts you’ll need to understand and develop new technologies.